Chart Color Schemes

 AreaSearch analysis places Edens Landing - Holmview well above average for employment performance across multiple indicators

-The area specializes in manufacturing, with an employment share of 1.6 times the regional level.
-Professional & technical services have lower representation at 3.8% versus the regional average of 8.9%.
-Over the year to September 2025, employment increased by 4.0%, while labour force grew by 2.7%, reducing unemployment by 1.3 percentage points.
-In comparison, Greater Brisbane had employment growth of 3.8% and a reduction in unemployment of 0.5 percentage points.
-State-wide, Queensland's employment contracted by 0.01% between November 2024 and November 2025, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Edens Landing - Holmview's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years.
+The area shows strong specialization in manufacturing, with an employment share 1.6 times the regional level.
+Conversely, professional & technical jobs are lower at 3.8%, compared to the regional average of 8.9%.
+Over the year to September 2025, employment increased by 4.0% while labour force grew by 2.7%, reducing the unemployment rate by 1.3 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a decrease in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Edens Landing - Holmview's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment